Boden, Germany: Location

-The community lies north of Bundesautobahn 3, five kilometres from Montabaur.
+The municipality lies north of Bundesautobahn 3, five kilometres from Montabaur.
 Through Boden's rural area flows the Ahrbach.
-The community belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.
+The municipality belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.

 Neighbouring communities

 Abutting Boden are, among others, Ruppach-Goldhausen, Heiligenroth, Moschheim, Niederahr and Meudt.

 History

 In 1211, Boden had its first documentary mention in the so-called Liber annalium iurium, in which were written down the Trier Archbishops’ extensive holdings.
 The first chapel was built in 1716.
 The Church of the Assumption (Maria Himmelfahrt), built between 1914 and 1916 gives the village the look that it has today.
 An important rôle was played in Boden's development by clay quarrying, whose effects can clearly be seen all around Boden.

 Religion

 Ruppach-Goldhausen is the parish's main seat.

 Politics

 The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 7 June 2009.